MangoTheCat/dynshiny/README.md

-This construct create a new function, that we assign to `create_role`. `create_role` has access to `inited`, the number of widgets wired up already, and it updated `inited` as needed.
+This construct create a new function, that we assign to `create_role`. `create_role` has access to `inited`, the number of widgets wired up already, and it updates `inited` as needed.

 ### Request for comments

 It took me a couple of days writing this small Shiny app.
-I don't claim that this is the simplest or best way to handle this use case, but it is the only approach that worked for us in three larger Shiny apps.
+I don't claim that this is the simplest or best way to handle this use case, but it is the only approach that worked for us so far, in three larger Shiny apps.

 This said, I would be very excited to hear about alternative solutions.
 Should you have one, please open an issue in the